 - If you are using a CPU whose frequency has been locked by the manufacturer, overclocking will have no effect. - Overclocking may result to the CPU's or system's instability and are not guaranteed to provide better system performance.
-If you are unable to boot your system due to overclocking, make sure to set this jumper back to its default setting.
+If you are unable to boot your system due to overclocking, make sure to set these jumpers back to their default settings.